tiagoluis86/tiagoluis86/README.md

-<h1 align="center">Hi 👋, I`m Tiago</h1>
+<h2 align="center">Hi 👋, I`m Tiago</h2>
 <h3 align="center">
 Passionate about science and technology.

 Since I was a teenager I learned to program in Visual Basic by poking around.

 Recently I am improving myself in Python, C#, HTML, CSS and Javascript.
-My goal is to be a Full Stack developer.
+My goal is to be a Fullstack developer.

 I am currently studying Systems Analysis and Development.</h3>